2024-Hackathon-by-42-in-Asia/42-Singapore-Repository/README.md

 ## Project description

-PandaGathers allows users to join an existing order nearby.
-Users can see all orders that are available for joining.
-They can select one and proceed with the order, but they have limited time to confirm it.
+pandagather offers users the opportunity to join nearby orders, making delivery more efficient and eco-friendly.
+Users can browse all available orders, choose one to join, and confirm their participation within a set time limit.

-This gives the user a small discount on the delivery and reduces CO2 emissions by saving a trip.
-Users earn points for every PandaGather they join.
-Based on their points, they are assigned a tier represented by an animal.
-Their avatar picture will be the tier animal, personalized to the type of food they like to order and other factors to make it unique.
+By joining a pandagather, users not only enjoy a small discount on delivery but also contribute to reducing CO2 emissions by combining trips.
+Each time users participate, they earn points that contribute to their progress through different tiers, represented by unique animal avatars.
+These avatars are personalized based on the tier animal and the user’s ordering preferences.

-If a user orders frequently from a certain place, they will receive a notification when a PandaGather is available for that restaurant and their location.
-They can enable PandaGather for each savedlocation.
+Frequent orders from a specific restaurant will trigger notifications when a pandagather is available at that location.
+Users can activate this feature for each of their saved locations.

 ## Server resources used